charlesclz03/flowforge/DOCS/atomic-design/PERFORMANCE_OPTIMIZATIONS.md

 ## Overview

-FlowForge's atomic design implementation has been professionally optimized for performance, scalability, and speed.
+Freestyla's atomic design implementation has been professionally optimized for performance, scalability, and speed.
 This document details the specific optimizations applied.

 ---